 Sell gold from Aberfeldy, by post, anywhere in the UK

 Selling gold or silver from Aberfeldy needs no journey.
-You raise your questions first, send a clear photo, post under free insured Royal Mail cover when ready, and decide only after reading the written offer.
+You raise your questions first, send a clear photo, post under free tracked Royal Mail cover when ready, and decide only after reading the written offer.

 Do I need to visit a shop in Aberfeldy?There is nothing to visit in Aberfeldy.
 GoldPaid is fully postal: the prepaid label arrives by email, you hand the parcel in at any Post Office counter, and the rest is handled by WhatsApp or email from home.